Exhuma

 Exhuma is a 2024 South Korean horror film written and directed by Jang Jae-hyun, and starring Choi Min-sik, Kim Go-eun, Yoo Hae-jin and Lee Do-hyun.
 The film includes mystery and occult elements, and follows the process of excavating an ominous grave, which unleashes dreadful consequences buried underneath.

 Exhuma premiered in the Forum section at the 74th Berlin International Film Festival on February 16, 2024.
 It was released theatrically on February 22 and received positive reviews from critics.
-The film grossed $93.9 million worldwide, becoming the highest-grossing South Korean film of 2024 and the sixth highest-grossing South Korean film of all time.
+The film grossed $93.9 million worldwide, becoming the highest-grossing South Korean film of 2024 and the seventh highest-grossing South Korean film of all time.

 Plot

-Renowned Korean shaman Hwa-rim and her protégé, Bong-gil are enlisted by a wealthy real estate developer Korean American family to identify the mysterious illness of the family's newborn son.
-Hwa-rim uncovers the curse to be a "Grave's Call", a vengeful ancestor's spirit haunting them.
-The family's patriarch, Park Ji-Yong, entrusts them to relocate the grave to appease the ancestor, his grandfather.
-Hwa-rim enlists colleagues, a feng shui master and geomancer Kim Sang-deok and a mortician Yeong-geun with a promise of huge payday of 500,000 USD from the job, especially Sang-deok who's in need of money to pay his daughter's wedding.
+Renowned Korean shaman Hwa-rim and her protégé, Bong-gil, are hired by a wealthy Korean American real estate developer family to investigate the mysterious illness afflicting their newborn son.
+Hwa-rim identifies the cause as a “Grave’s Call”, a vengeful ancestor's spirit haunting the family.
+The patriarch, Park Ji-yong, asks them to relocate his grandfather’s grave.
+Hwa-rim recruits feng shui master and geomancer Kim Sang-deok and mortician Yeong-geun, promising them 500,000 USD, which particularly appeals to Sang-deok because he needs money for his daughter’s wedding.

-Sang-deok specializes in selling burial locations for the wealthy, while Yeong-geun owns a funeral home.
-During their first encounter with Ji-yong, Sang-deok becomes wary when Ji-yong insists on cremating the grave, which is located in a remote mountain near the North Korean border.
-Sang-deok backs out, sensing sinister energy but Ji-yong convinces him to reconsider by doubling the payout for the job.
-However, Hwa-rim convinces them she can perform a ritual while the grave is dug to avoid the curse.
-Ji-yong tells them about a famous monk named 'Gisune' who in order to assuage grave robbers, provided the grave location for his grandfather.
+Sang-deok, who specialises in selling burial sites to wealthy clients, becomes suspicious when Ji-yong insists on cremating the grave, located on a remote mountain near the North Korean border.
+He initially refuses, sensing sinister energy, but agrees after Ji-yong doubles the payment.
+Hwa-rim assures the group that she can perform a ritual during the excavation to prevent the curse.
+Ji-yong explains that a famous monk, ‘Gisune’, had revealed the grave’s location to deter grave robbers.

-Hwa-rim and Bong-gil perform the ritual, and the excavation proceeds smoothly.
-But when cleaning up, one of the gravediggers severs the head of a human-headed snake, which triggers a bad omen and rain.
-Yeong-geun insists on cremating the coffin once the rain stops so they store it at a nearby ward.
-The local custodian, hearing rumors of a treasure in the tomb, greedily opens the coffin and thus accidentally releases the vengeful entity inside, Ji-yong's grandfather.
-The entity targets his bloodline, killing Ji-yong's parents and Ji-yong himself.
+Hwa-rim and Bong-gil perform the ritual as the grave is excavated.
+The work proceeds smoothly until a gravedigger accidentally decapitates a human-headed snake, producing a bad omen and bringing rain.
+Yeong-geun decides to wait before cremating the coffin, storing it at a nearby ward.
+The local custodian, having heard rumours of treasure, opens the coffin and releases Ji-yong’s grandfather, a vengeful spirit who kills Ji-yong’s parents and Ji-yong himself.
 The grandfather, revealed to have been a collaborator with Imperial Japan during the colonial period, is tormented by his improper burial.
-Sang-deok cremates the coffin before the entity can kill the baby, abolishing the curse.
+Sang-deok cremates the coffin before the spirit can kill the baby, ending the curse.